Written by the Dental Fear Central Web Team

 - handing a piece of paper to your dentist when you meet them

-Many people have commented that the Common Fears section is the best section of this website (as well as the Success Stories), because for the first time they realised that they are not alone and that their fears are not “abnormal”.
+Many people have commented that the Common Fears section is the best section of this website (as well as the Success Stories), because for the first time they realised that they are not alone and that their fears are not weird or abnormal.
 Hopefully, you will feel the same!

 If or when the time comes that you want to see a dentist, you can use the following “Handle Me With Care” form if you like (we’re in the process of updating and modernising this form, so stay tuned).
 You could bring it along for the first get-to-know you meeting with your potential dentist:

 You could also use this for figuring out what it is you fear (and what it is you don’t fear).

 If you prefer a more structured approach, you can find some worksheets from the old Dental Fear Central website here: